 Certification and licensure

 Passing the ARE leads to certification and licensure.
-This generally means you can practise in the state where you took the exam, although a national qualification is also offered for those who also intend to work in more than one state.
+This generally means you can practice in the state where you took the exam, although a national qualification is also offered for those who also intend to work in more than one state.

 How to become an architect in the UK

-There are no A-Levels or Highers in architecture, but the Royal Incorporation of Architects in Scotland suggests your final high school subjects might include English, maths, art, geography, history, foreign languages and/or computer studies.
+There are no A-Levels or Highers in architecture, but the Royal Incorporation of Architects in Scotland suggests your final high school subjects might include English, math, art, geography, history, foreign languages and/or computer studies.

 Students in the UK generally take a B.Arch, but this differs from its American counterpart.
 In the UK, it consists of a three-year BA/BSc degree followed by a year of experience, then a two-year Master’s course (which goes by different names in different institutions, e.g. M.Arch or Diploma), then another year of experience before full qualification.